This article discusses the considerations when selecting a current transformer. For most applications, the easiest approach is to:

 - Select a split-core CT for ease of installation.

-- Select the smallest CT with an opening large enough to fit around the conductor you are measuring.
+- Select the CT with the smallest opening large enough to fit around the conductor you are measuring.

 For more complex applications, the following discussion provides additional details.
 The main issues are:

 - The range of currents to be measured.

 - The diameter of the conductor being monitored.

 - Is an opening CT desired to simplify installation?